luccas-specht/dragons-challence/README.md

 ### Prerequisites

-To run this project in the development mode, you'll need to have a basic environment to run a Next Js App, that can be found [here](https://nextjs.org/docs/getting-started).
+To run this project in the development mode, you'll need to have a basic environment to run a NextJs App, that can be found [here](https://nextjs.org/docs/getting-started).

 ### Installing